joshuatalib/AI_weather_quest/docs/source/training_data.rst

   - ``'mslp'``: Mean sea level pressure
   - ``'pr'``: Precipitation

+- **password** (*str*): The forecast submission portal password provided in your registration email.

 .. note::

-   The function only works with these variables.
+   The function only supports the variables listed above.

-- **password** (*str*): The forecast submission portal password provided in your registration email.

 .. important::

-   Each file is approximately 91 mb in size and contains weekly statistics at a daily, 1.5 degree resolution.
+   Each file is approximately 91 MB and contains weekly statistics at a daily, 1.5 degree resolution.
+Participants should ensure they have adequate storage space if downloading data for multiple years.

-Data details
+Data Processing Details
 --------------------------------------------
-Post-processed ERA5 data was computed using the following methodology:
+ERA5 Data Processing

-- Download ERA5 data at a six-hourly (0, 6, 12 and 18 UTC), 1.5 degree resolution.
+- Downloaded at six-hourly intervals (0, 6, 12 and 18 UTC) at a 1.5 degree resolution.
-- Compute seven-day rolling means with labelling on the time axis denoting the start of the 7-day period.
+- Seven-day rolling means are computed, with time axis labels indicating the start of each 7-day period.

-Post-processed MSWEP data was computed in the following manner:

-- Download daily rainfall accumulations from *Past* directory for rainfall accumulations before 2021 and *NRT* directory for 2021 and beyond.
+MSWEP Data Processing

+- Data before 2021 was sourced from the *Past* directory, whilst data from 2021 onwards is from the *NRT* directory.
-- Regrid daily rainfall accumulations to a 1.5-degree resolution using first-order conservative remapping (more specifically, the `CDO REMAPCON function <https://code.mpimet.mpg.de/projects/cdo/embedded/index.html#x1-7330002.12.5>`_).
+- Daily rainfall accumulations are regridded to a 1.5-degree resolution using first-order conservative remapping (`CDO REMAPCON function <https://code.mpimet.mpg.de/projects/cdo/embedded/index.html#x1-7330002.12.5>`_).
-- Compute seven-day rolling sums with time axis labelling denoting the start of the 7-day period.
+- Seven-day rolling sums are computed, with time axis labels denoting the start of each 7-day period.

 Summary
 -------------
-Below is a complete Python code example for retrieving post-processed temperature, mean sea level pressure and precipitation data for the year 2005:
+The following is a Python example that retrieves post-processed temperature, mean sea level pressure, and precipitation data for 2005:

 .. code-block:: python